 📍The Shack, 69 High St, M4 1FS.

-8. BOX Bar
+9. BOX Bar

 One of Manchester’s most popular dedicated sports bars, BOX Bar is the perfect place to soak up the atmosphere.
-Reds are sure to enjoy their classic bar grub (crowd-pleasing with plenty of burgers and pizzas, of course), alongside cocktail steins, spacious bar area for both seating and standing, and plenty of big screens to watch the match on.
+Reds are sure to enjoy their classic bar grub (crowd-pleasing with plenty of burgers and pizzas, of course), alongside cocktail steins, a spacious bar area for both seating and standing, and plenty of big screens to watch the match on.

 📍BOX Bar, 125 Deansgate, M3 2BY.